The Renters' Rights Act 2025

 Enforcement Powers and Penalties Strengthened

 Local authorities and the courts have significantly enhanced powers to enforce the new rules.
-Civil penalties now reach up to £40,000 for certain offences, and Rent Repayment Orders have been extended to cover a much wider range of landlord failures.
+Civil penalties reach up to £7,000 for a first breach and up to £40,000 for repeated or continuing breaches.
+Rent Repayment Orders now cover a wider range of failures.

 Landlords